monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 **(2) Account address:** The address of the wallet you are recovering.
 **(3) View key:** Your private view key (needed to be able to check your funds).
 **(4) Spend key:** Your private spend key (needed to spend your funds).
 **(5) Restore height (optional):** If you know the block height that your wallet was created at, you can specify it here so the wallet doesn't have to scan the entire blockchain looking for your funds.
-For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (eg. `1330000`) so the wallet will start scanning from there, saving you some time.
+For example, if your first transaction was included in block `1350000`, you should put a slightly lower height (e.g. `1330000`) so the wallet will start scanning from there, saving you some time.
 **(6) Wallet location:** Select the destination folder of the wallet.

 When everything is ready click the right arrow and then the `Use Monero` button.